macimax/WIKI_STEPMANIA/Play-Modes.md

 The gauge fills up to level 3 and then restarts at 0.
 Attacks can be defined per "character" which different character have different attack, defined in `Characters\[Character Name Here]\character.ini`.

 ### Nonstop / Course
 Course mode.
 Pick a course to play a series of songs in order.
-It reads from .crs files in the Courses folder, but also has auto generated randomized ones from your song groups.
+It reads from .crs files in the Courses folder, but also has auto generated randomized ones from your song groups (examples of theses courses are CLASS grades).

 Note for themers: During this mode, you stay in ScreenGameplay until the course ends (or fails) and then you're taken to ScreenEvaluationNormal.